gearmax-uw/gearmax-api/README.md

 The code of the three services is managed in three git repositories.
 This project, **GearMax-API** is responsible for providing the backend service.
 Specifically, this is a Spring Boot backend project that provides REST APIs to deliver web services.

+### Functionality Requirements

+Before the reading week, GearMax web app is expected to have the following functionalities:

+- Users will see the main page when they input the url of our website.
+- The navigation bar on the main page can direct them to the search page.
+- Users can search posts of their interested used cars by filters, and the filters include:
+  - price range ([]-[], e.g., 1000-2000)
+  - bodyType (SUV_Crossover, Sedan, Coupe, Hatchback, Pickup Truck, Wagon, Minivan, Van, Convertible)
+  - make name/brands (Chrysler, Dodge, Mercedes-Benz, Nissan, Honda, Kia, Ford, Lincoln, Audi, Jaguar, Volkswagen, RAM, Porsche, Toyota, INFINITI, GMC, Acura, Maserati, FIAT, Volvo, Mitsubishi, Buick, Mercury, Scion, Saab, MINI, Ferrari, Genesis, Saturn, Bentley, Suzuki, Tesla, Fisker, Pontiac, Lamborghini, smart, Hummer)
+  - model name (About 541 models given, we may not use this to be the filter)
+  - city (About 80 cities)
+  - year range ([]-[], e.g., 2010-2012)
+  - mileage ([x], less than or equal to x)
+  - exterior color
+  - maximum seating ([x], less than or equal to x)
+  - transmission display (About 30 transmission display)
+  - options/features (not yet implemented)
+- When users input a wrong url, our website will always direct them to the search page.
+- Users can view the detailed information of a used car when they click a specific post.

+After the reading week, GearMax app is expected to have the following functionalities:
+- Users can sign in/log in to GearMax.
+- Signed users can post their used cars.
+- GearMax can predict the future price of used cars by users' given information.

 ### The 12-Factor Methodology

 GearMax follows the 12-factor methodology, which is the best practice for SaaS development, to develop applications that